hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - CRF's forward() method is updated, and a boolean "reduce" parameter is added.
 If it is true, then the "negative loglikelihood" return will be averaged.
 - Due to difference between, classification and NER training flows, I am implementing a new trainer/evaluator.
 Also, I will implement performance metric calculators for NER (like precision, recall and F1 score).
   - My initial plan is to push new trainer/evaluator in a week.
+- This weekend (starting tonight), I will finalize the last 3 experiments on Google Cloud.

 # Table Of Contents